robinoosterik2/ScoutingDrankKas/README.md

 # ScoutingDrankKas
 I created the ScoutingDrankKas as a system to sell and manage drinks effectively, providing a seamless experience for users and barkeepers at my scouting.

 I am planning on adding a lot of features to the system, but for now I am focusing on the basics.
-The system is built with Nuxt 3 and uses a MongoDB database.
+The system is built with Nuxt 3 and now runs on Prisma with a SQLite database by default.

 It is maintained but not my main focus as I am rounding up my studies.
 I am open to contributions and suggestions for improvements.